 |Degree Level||High school diploma; certificate or associate degree preferred|

 |Degree Field||Library technology|

-|Computer Skills||Skills in Microsoft Office*, WorldCat***, Online Computer Library Center***, Microsoft Excel***, Microsoft Access***|
+|Key Skills||Information ordering, customer service, good communication and detail-oriented skills; proficiency with Microsoft Office, WorldCat, Online Computer Library Center, Microsoft Excel, and Microsoft Access|

 Sources: U.S. Bureau of Labor Statistics (BLS), Job postings (September 2012), O*Net Online.